SwiftPackageIndex/SPIManifest/Sources/SPIManifest/Documentation.docc/MailMapFile.md

-# Handling Multiple Contributor Names with .mailmap
+# Standardize Contributor Names

+How to standardize contributor names and email addresses via `.mailmap` file.

 ### Introduction
 In some repositories, contributors may commit from different devices or with different configurations, leading to multiple names appearing for the same contributor.
 For example, a repository might show “John Doe” and “Johnathan Doe” as two separate contributors, even though they are the same person.

-This guide explains how to use a __.mailmap__ file to normalize commits and ensure a single contributor name appears in your Swift Package.

-### Solution
 A __.mailmap file__ allows contributors to map multiple email addresses and names to a single canonical name and email address.
 [Git](https://git-scm.com/docs/gitmailmap#:~:text=mailmap%20exists%20at%20the%20toplevel,real%20names%20and%20email%20addresses.) provides a description of what a __.mailmap__ file is and a good example